microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/siteprotectionunitsbulkadditionjob.md

 ---
 title: "siteProtectionUnitsBulkAdditionJob resource type"
-description: "Represents the list of site URLs (or siteIds) of SharePoint sites to be added into the corresponding Sharepoint Protection Policy."
+description: "Represents the list of site URLs (or siteIds) of SharePoint sites to be added into the corresponding Sharepoint protection policy."
 author: "neminbshah"
 ms.localizationpriority: medium
 ms.subservice: "m365-backup-storage"